ethyca/fides/docs/fides/docs/index.md

 Fides enables engineers and data teams to declaratively enforce data privacy requirements within the Software Development Life-Cycle.

-With Fides, anyone working with risky types of data (persona information), can declare or describe their data intentions and Fides will continually evaluate compliance and warn users of unsafe changes _before_ they make it into production.
+With Fides, anyone working with risky types of data (e.g. personally identifiable information), can declare or describe their data intentions and Fides will continually evaluate compliance and warn users of unsafe changes _before_ they make it into production.

 This approach ensures that privacy is described within your source code, thereby making privacy easier to manage and a proactive part of your existing software development practices.